Firearms (Amendment) (No. 2) Act 1997

 The Firearms (Amendment) (No. 2) Act 1997 (c.
-64) was the second of two Acts of the Parliament of the United Kingdom from 1997 that amended the regulation of firearms within Great Britain.
+64) is an act of the Parliament of the United Kingdom.
+It was the second of two acts from 1997 that amended the regulation of firearms within Great Britain.
 It was introduced by the newly elected Labour government of Tony Blair.
-The first Act was the Firearms (Amendment) Act 1997.
+The first act was the Firearms (Amendment) Act 1997.

 Background

 The act was created in response to the Snowdrop Petition following the Dunblane Massacre.
 The previous Conservative government had exceeded the recommendations of the Cullen Report and introduced the Firearms (Amendment) Act 1997 that banned "high calibre" handguns, greater than .22 calibre (5.6 mm).
 This new (No. 2) Act further prohibited the private possession of all cartridge handguns, regardless of calibre.

 The only handguns still allowed following the ban were: